Cranked Skyrme-Hartree-Fock-Bogoliubov approach for a mean-field description of nuclear rotations near the drip line: Introduction

 The island of inversion has been the subject of much experimental and theoretical interest~\cite{sor08}.
-A systematic calculation for the Mg isotopes in the mean-field approximation produces a spherical configuration in $^{32}$Mg, a soft potential energy surface in $^{34}$Mg, and a prolate configuration in $^{36,38,40}$Mg~\cite{ter97}.
+A systematic calculation for the Mg isotopes in the mean-field approximation produces a spherical configuration in $^{32}$Mg, a soft potential energy surface in $^{34}$Mg, and a prolate configuration in $^{36,38,40}$Mg for the ground state~\cite{ter97}.
 It has been clarified that the shape fluctuation and the correlation beyond the mean-field approximation is significant in $^{32}$Mg~\cite{kim02,rod02,hin11}.
-Experimentally, the measurement of not only the first $I^\pi=2^+$ state but the $4^+$ state and their ratio $R_{4/2} > 3$ have revealed a well-deformed structure in $^{34,36,38}$Mg~\cite{doo13}.
-The significantly low energy of the $2^+$ state in $^{40}$Mg is not reproduced by any theoretical models, and it indicates the emergence of a unique feature associated with weak binding~\cite{cra19}.
-As a coherent contribution of the pairing in the continuum states induces an enhanced transition strength to the low-lying vibrational mode in the Mg isotopes~\cite{yos06a,yos06,yos08b,yos09a,yam19}, the roles of the weak binding and the continuum coupling in the rotational motions are interesting to study.
+Experimentally, the measurement of not only the low excitation energy of the first $I^\pi=2^+$ state but the energy of the $4^+$ state and their ratio with $R_{4/2}$ being greater than three has revealed a well-deformed structure in $^{34,36,38}$Mg~\cite{doo13}.
+A significantly low $2^+$ state in $^{40}$Mg is not reproduced by any theoretical models~\footnote{The configuration-mixing calculation using the Gogny force taking only the axial symmetry produces the increase in $E(2^+_1)$ from $N=22$ to $26$ contrary to the measurements and a drop in energy at $N=28$~\cite{rod02,shi16}.
+However, the inclusion of the triaxial deformation reproduces the isotopic dependence up to $^{38}$Mg, and the drop at $^{40}$Mg is washed out.~\cite{rod16}.
+The relativistic approach in Ref.~\cite{yao11} produces a strong neutron-number dependence.}, and it indicates a unique feature associated with the weak binding~\cite{cra19}.
+As a coherent contribution of the pairing in the continuum states induces an enhanced quadrupole transition to the low-lying vibrational state in the Mg isotopes~\cite{yos06a,yos06,yos08b,yos09a,yam19}, the roles of the weak binding and the continuum coupling in the rotational motions are interesting to study.

 I investigate in this article the low-spin states in the neutron-rich Mg isotopes close to the drip line.
-Then, I try to clarify the role of weak biding in the low-lying excited states.
+Then, I try to clarify the roles of the weak binding and excess neutrons in the low-lying excited states.
 To this end, I develop a new framework of the cranked shell model within the nuclear EDF approach, which is capable of handling nuclides with arbitrary mass numbers~\cite{ben03,nak16}.
-To describe the (near) yrast states with proper account of the pairing in the continuum states, I directly solve the coordinate-space cranked Skyrme--Kohn--Sham--Bogoliubov (KSB) or Hartree--Fock--Bogoliubov equation in the quasiparticle basis: